crimsoncore/thev/src/intro.md

-# Intro : Threathunting Academy - Evasion
+# Intro : Threathunting Academy - EVASION
 ![image](./images/cr_hackers.jpg)

 Welcome to the **"Threathunting Academy - Evasion"**  this is the official lab guide that will guide you through the infrastructure.
 Students will all have their own **Windows 10 client machine**, a shared central `Domain Controller` and a **Kali** `Red Team server and Forensics machine`.
 All logs are centrally collected on and Ubuntu server running Elasticsearch and Kibana.